purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

     \definecolor{ShallowMagenta}{rgb}{.4,.1,.4}
 ---

+There are many code snippets in this blog post.
+You can [download them from a repo](https://github.com/purplesyringa/site/tree/recovering-garbled-bitcoin-addresses/blog/recovering-garbled-bitcoin-addresses).

+---

 Once upon a time, there was a decentralized network called [ZeroNet](https://zeronet.io/).
 Unlike popular content-addressed storage networks that came later (such as IPFS), ZeroNet enabled dynamic sites that could be updated by their owners in real-time, such as blogs and forums.
 As a consequence, sites could not be addressed by immutable hashes.
 The lead developer didn't want to invent any new cryptography, though, so he made perhaps the smartest decision: sites were addressed by Bitcoin addresses, and their contents and updates were signed by that address.

 :::aside